-- Key environmental and social trends, opportunities and constraints that may affect or may be affected by the PPP; - Environmental and social objectives and indicators that are relevant to the PPP; - Likely significant environmental and social effects of available options in the implementation of the PPP; - Priority environmental and social receptors5; - Measures to avoid, reduce or mitigate and manage adverse effects and to enhance positive effects; - Views and information from relevant authorities, the public and as and when relevant in potentially affected states (e.g., where cross-border initiatives or impacts are involved).
+- Key environmental and social trends, opportunities and constraints that may affect or may be affected by the PPP; - Environmental and social objectives and indicators that are relevant to the PPP; - Likely significant environmental and social effects of available options and alternatives in the implementation of the PPP, including under different scenarios; - Priority environmental and social receptors; - Measures to avoid, reduce or mitigate and manage adverse effects and to enhance positive effects, and - Views and information from relevant authorities, the public and as and when relevant in potentially affected neighbouring countries (e.g., where cross-border initiatives or impacts are involved).

-In the context of applying SEA to PPPs concerned with the energy transition, a core aim of SEA is to support spatial planning by identifying areas where renewable energy development and associated infrastructure (e.g. transmission lines, access roads, electricity storage facilities, and ports, harbours and terminals) may pose a high risk, especially areas of high environmental and social sensitivity, and recommending how such risks can be mitigated and managed..
+In the context of applying SEA to PPPs concerned with the energy transition, a core aim of SEA is to support spatial planning by identifying areas where renewable energy development and associated infrastructure (e.g. transmission lines, access roads, electricity storage facilities, and ports, harbours and terminals) may pose a high risk.
+SEA especially can identify areas of high environmental and social sensitivity; and recommend how such risks can be mitigated and managed.